espocrm/documentation/docs/administration/workflows.md

 It's possible to define formula to calculate field values.
 Note: Variables defined within formula won't be passed back, they are only avaiable within a current script.

-There is the ability to delete the record with the following formula code: `deleted = 1`;
+There is the ability to delete the record with the following formula code: `deleted = true`;

 ### Link with another Record